VineFortuna/MinezoneCore/readme.md

 ## Vision

-TheArchive-Core is meant to be more than just a single minigame plugin.
+Minezone-Core is meant to be more than just a single minigame plugin.
 It is the core of a server project built around custom PvP experiences, nostalgic inspiration, and unique gamemode design.

 At its center is **SuperCraftBros** — a Minecade-inspired class fighter built to bring back the kind of chaotic, creative, and competitive gameplay that made classic Minecraft servers memorable.